 ENLS 239.
-Modernism on the Margins.
+Reading Race, Gender and Sexuality.
 1 Credit.

 Exploiting the exclusionary nature of "High Modernism," this course highlights literature on the margins of modernism, revealing literature's political investment in race, class, and sexuality.
 Crosslisted as WMST 225.

 ENLS 240.
 Medieval English Literature to 1485.
 1 Credit.